 Apply a coat of primer, followed by two coats of paint after it has dried.

 Yes, these flaws can drastically affect the look of your room, so it’s best to treat these things right away before they get worse.
 If the affected area is large, or the cracks are too deep, it’s better to call in the professionals to help.
-Get free quotes from painters on Kaodim via the button below!
+Get free quotes from painters on Kaodim by clicking the button below!

 written by Esther Chung